Email FacebookTwitterMenu burgerClose thin

 Keep in mind, however, that an early withdrawal penalty typically applies if you take money from a 401(k) or IRA before age 59.5.
 You’d also owe income tax on those distributions unless you qualify for an exception.
 So, you’ll likely need another source of income in the meantime if you’re retiring at 50.

 Opening a taxable brokerage account can help to fill the gap.
 Brokerage accounts have no annual contribution limits you need to observe, which is a key difference from 401(k) plans or IRAs.
 But you will owe capital gains tax when you sell assets in your account at a profit.
 The more favorable long-term capital gains tax rate applies to assets you own for more than one year.
-And remember also that you can use tax-loss harvesting to offset capital gains against capital losses.
+Remember also that you can use tax-loss harvesting to offset capital gains against capital losses.

 If you have a high deductible health plan at work, you may supplement your savings with a health savings account (HSA).
 HSAs offer a triple tax benefit in that contributions are tax-deductible, they grow on a tax-deferred basis and withdrawals for qualified medical expenses are 100% tax-free.
 Investing money in an HSA can help you plan ahead for healthcare costs in early retirement and beyond.

-Invest Strategically
+4. Invest Strategically

 There are different rules of thumb you can use to invest.
 For example, you might choose a 60/40 portfolio allocation or subtract your age from 120 to determine the mix of stocks versus bonds you should own.
 But those rules don’t necessarily apply when you’re trying to retire at age 50.